dotnet/AspNetCore.Docs/aspnet/whitepapers/mvc3-release-notes.md

 <a id="RTM-2"></a>
 ### Change: Changed the default ModelMetadataProvider back to DataAnnotationsModelMetadataProvider

 The RC2 release of ASP.NET MVC 3 introduced a *CachedDataAnnotationsMetadataProvider* class that provided caching on top of the existing *DataAnnotationsModelMetadataProvider* class as a performance improvement.
-However, some bugs were reported with this implementation, so the change has been reverted and moved into the MVC Futures project, which is available on the CodePlex website at [http://aspnet.codeplex.com/](http://aspnet.codeplex.com/).
+However, some bugs were reported with this implementation, so the change has been reverted and moved into the MVC Futures project, which is available at [ASP.NET WebStack](https://github.com/aspnet/AspNetWebStack).

 <a id="RTM-3"></a>
 ### Fixed: Pasting part of a Razor expression that contains whitespace results in it being reversed